HugoRCD/canvas/README.md

 ## Setup the Contact Form

-This portfolio uses [Resend](https://resend.com/) to handle the contact form.
+This portfolio uses [Resend](https://resend.com/) to handle the contact form, but it's not mandatory.
+The server handle will not be used if you don't set the `NUXT_PRIVATE_RESEND_API_KEY` environment variable.

 To set it up, follow these steps:
 - Get your api key from [Resend](https://resend.com/) here [your api key](https://resend.com/api-keys)
 - Add your api key in the `.env` file
 - change the `from` key in the `sendEmail` route in the `server/api/` folder, you can customize everything you want in this route